Coping with ALS

 Feeling sad or scared after an ALS diagnosis is completely natural.
 Some people have an easier time dealing with these emotions than others.
 There is no right way to process the impact of an ALS diagnosis.

 For some people living with ALS, the feelings of anxiety or sadness become an ongoing problem that can be just as severe as the physical symptoms of ALS.
-They may suffer from clinical depression, which is a separate disease that can be treated.
+They may suffer from clinical depression, which is a separate condition that can be treated.

 Signs of Depression